gjcarew/poker_hands/README.md

 The best way to get the data from the text file into the Postgres database is most likely through a custom rake task since it is a one-off thing.

 For the time being, I would use a runner file to find the final solution for how many wins player one has.

+### To do
+- [ ] Create migrations and models

+- [ ] Create relationships

+- [ ] Write a custom rake task to seed the DB with the hands, cards, hands, etc.

+- [ ] Create model methods to compare hands

+- [ ] Create runner file